-Located in the so-called North, these organisations vary in type and size.
+Typically located in the wealthier countries, these organisations vary in type and size.
 Some of the biggest ones do more than import; in addition to importing large quantities of various products, they also process products that they then brand and market.
 They normally also distribute products to retailers.